NTNU-IMT/stormbird/book/src/literature/validation_data.md

 # Validation data

 This chapter contains useful references for extracting data about the lift and drag on different wind propulsion devices, that, for instance, can be used to validate a simulation setup.
 The most relevant comparison data are from methods that can be considered to be *higher fidelity* than the methods in Stormbird.
-In other words, the articles below is mostly methods that contain data from either CFD, experiments, or some type of processing of full-scale measurements.
+In other words, the articles below mostly contain data from either CFD, experiments, or some type of processing of full-scale measurements.

-For each sail category, there is first a list of papers, with a short recap of the content.
-Then, a comparison of the data in all papers are plotted.

 ## Wing sails
 ### Relevant papers